Our communities face unique environmental challenges and are vulnerable to the effects of climate change. Projects in this area could include:

 You can choose between a 3-week full time (14-16 hours per week) or a 5-week part time (8-10 hours per week) internship.
 Whether you're a high school or university student we will do our best to cater the internship schedule to your availability.

-Your weekly activities will involve connecting with the in-country FutureSense team, meeting with local community members, attending professional development workshops, networking with fellow interns, independent project work and receiving one-on-one guidance and support from your own internship mentor.
+Your weekly activities will involve connecting with the in-country FutureSense team, meeting with local community members, attending professional development workshops, networking with fellow interns, independent project work and receiving guidance and support from your internship mentor.

 At the end of your internship you will present your project to Challenges Abroad, FutureSense and the local community.
 Your mentor will provide you with feedback on your performance throughout the internship and you will receive a certificate of completion as well as a professional recommendation on LinkedIn.